 Trees allow homeowners to enjoy shade, autumn colors and birds.
-Windbreaks are home to wildlife, and can enhance a view or screen a home.
-Colorado's unique climate of intense sunlight, extremes in temperature, high winds, low rainfall and abundant snowfall necessitate thoughtful tree selection.
+Windbreaks are home to wildlife, and can enhance a view, screen a home or protect other landscape plants.
+Colorado's unique climate of intense sunlight, extremes in temperature, high winds, low rainfall and lack of abundant snowfall necessitate thoughtful tree selection.
 The soils most home owners inherit frequently have been compacted and drain poorly.

 For more information, see the following Colorado State University Extension fact sheet(s).